megafeltronx/hyperwarp-docs/docs/listing.md

 - **Example**: Start at `10,000 Kitten`, drop to `5,000 Kitten` over 48 hours
 - Encourages quick bidding and price discovery.

-<Danger>IMPORTANT: The price you set for the veNFT is fixed.
-If you merge more tokens in to your veNFT the price will will NOT increase.
-You must cancel the sale and create a new one with the new price.</Danger>